eldridgejm/pensieve-agent/README.md

 -----

 This script is not meant to be invoked by the user directly -- instead, it is meant to be invoked by the `pensieve` CLI over SSH.

+Start the script in the directory containing the repositories.
 The script reads its instructions via stdin.
 The input should be formatted as JSON with two fields: the "name" of the command, and the "data" needed to execute the command.
 See the source for the available commands and the data they require.

 For instance, to create a new repository named "foo", pass the following JSON:
 ```